Thursday, May 28, 2026

 These aren’t fringe ideas anymore.
 The government is openly talking about AI dominance, massive infrastructure buildouts, and integrating AI into every sector.
 I think people should at least understand what’s being built around them.

-What AI's documentation captured is the sense that the pace of technological centralization is accelerating faster than most people can emotionally process.
-AI, digital identity systems, algorithmic management, automated moderation, biometric tracking, and increasingly cashless systems all create the feeling that ordinary people are losing direct human control over daily life.
+What Google AI's documentation captured is the sense that the pace of technological centralization is accelerating faster than most people can emotionally process.
+AI, digital identity systems, algorithmic management, biometric tracking, and increasingly cashless systems all create the feeling that ordinary people are losing direct human control over daily life.

 My thoughts are if automation and AI dramatically reduce the need for human labor, and if wages are still the primary way people survive, then eventually you create a structural imbalance where fewer people can participate economically in the old system.
 Governments then face a choice: allow massive instability, homelessness, and collapse of consumer spending or create some form of support mechanism.